101st Day of School Ideas

 Translation: “When I am 101 I will be dead, Sonny!”

-I also used the Aging Booth photo app and printed out their pictures to paste on these response pages.
+Here’s an example of how we used the Aging Booth photo app and printed out their pictures to paste on these response pages.
 They were truly shocked by their appearance with jowls and wrinkles!
 LOL

 Looking for an easy Dalmatian costume idea?
 Use black Duck Tape on a white shirt, and make ears out of faux fur and a headband!
+Isn’t this the cutest costume?

 If you’re interested in having a 101st Day of School Celebration with your students, check out this packet on TPT: